Albinhsn/ECS-invaders/README.md

 * Improved Font rendering
 * Write an actual lexer/parser for custom file formats
 * Hoist platform utility functions out to something like win32_utility
+* Figure out a better way to handle things in the renderer

 # ToDo

-* OpenGL renderer
-  * Create new for texture shader
-  * Write the shaders
-    * Draw texture
-    * Draw text is the same as draw texture
-    * Draw quad
+* Send mouse location and button presses in input

 * UI
+    * Button
+    * Input Field
+* Transition between running the game and menu
+* Save highscores